 The District compensates overtime for nonexempt employees in accordance with federal wage and hour laws.
 Only nonexempt employees (hourly employees and paraprofessional employees) are entitled to overtime compensation.
 Nonexempt employees are not authorized to work beyond their normal work schedule without advance approval from their supervisor.
-A nonexempt employee who works overtime without prior approval may be subject to disciplinary action.
+A nonexempt employee who works overtime without prior approval may be subject to disciplinary action up to and including termination.